zur Hauptnavigation springen zum Inhaltsbereich springen

 Prof. Dr. Annika Sehl

-Dr Annika Sehl is a Professor for Digital Journalism at the Institute for Journalism in the HAW Department at the Bundeswehr University Munich, and Research Associate at the Reuters Institute for the Study of Journalism at Oxford University.
+Professor Annika Sehl, PhD, holds the Chair of Journalism with a focus on media structures and society at the Catholic University of Eichstätt-Ingolstadt.
+She is Research Associate at the Reuters Institute for the Study of Journalism at Oxford University.
+She is also co-director of the Center for Ethics in Media and Digital Society (zem::dg).
 She is Vice Chair of the Journalism Studies Division at the International Communication Association (ICA), and Associate Editor of the International Encyclopaedia of Journalism Studies (Wiley-ICA) that was published in three volumes in 2019.
 Her research was published in international peer-reviewed journals such as the European Journal of Communication, Journalism, Journalism Studies, or the International Communication Gazette.
 As a trained editor (N24), she has practical experience in journalism and for several years sat on the jury for the prestigious Grimme prize.
 She is currently a member of the local journalists’ project team of the Federal Agency for Civic Educations’ Local Journalists Programme..

 Maximilian Eder